 05.04 Table of Contents

-Entries in the table of contents (TOC) will follow the format in the body of the document list and page numbers the document.
-Do not use bold but underline is acceptable for the subsections.
-The one exception to this is th sample requirements in baseline inspection procedure.
+Entries in the table of contents (TOC) will follow the format in the body of the document by listing headings and page numbers contained in the document; it is acceptable to manually abbreviate headings in the TOC to accommodate spacing needs.
+Do not use bold font but underline is acceptable for the subsections.
+The one exception to this rule is that sample requirements in baseline and other inspection procedures will allow bold font.

 If an IMC contains a TOC, the title page will be blank after the title (or effective date if the effective date is present).
 The TOC will start on the second page of the document with the first page numbered using small case Roman numerals (i, ii, iii).
 For further pagination instructions, see Section 05.07.

 To insert a TOC, insert one [section break] at the end of the title page and another [section break] at the beginning of the body of the document.
 This results in a blank page.
-Place the cursor at the top of that page.
+Place the cursor at the top of that page and insert a [Return]; place the cursor before that Return.
 In the References tab > Table of Contents grouping of the Ribbon, select the pulldown to choose an automatic TOC style.
+The TOC is automatically populated based on the MS Styles used for headings in the document.
 To update the table after making changes to the document, right-click the TOC and choose either “Update page number” or “Update entire table.”

-To modify specific content of the TOC, select the existing entry.
+To remove unwanted formatting (such as underlines) or to shorten/modify specific content of the TOC, select the existing entry and use direct formatting to make changes; this will not affect the heading in the body of the document.
 This step is needed to add the prefix for attachment page numbers because they do not self-generate (for example, Att1-1, Att2-1, etc.,).
 (Note that updating the entire table will revert the TOC back to the incorrect page number without the prefix for attachments.)

 To globally change the format of each heading level in the TOC, choose {TOC Heading}, {TOC 1}, or {TOC 2} from the Styles menu (pulldown arrow on the right of the Style); [Modify Style] according to guidelines or preferences.
 This should change all of the entries for that level.
+It is desirable to have [6 points after] spacing and [Don’t add space between paragraphs of the same style] in {TOC 1} and {TOC 2}.
+The default {TOC Heading} needs to be changed to [no space before], [11 points after], centered, 11-point font, without bold or italics, and automatic/black font.

 05.05 Headers and Footers - Special Marking requirements